FreeBSD is Fun

 Filesystem

-At the time of choosing a filesystem, we will choose ZFS.
-In the ZFS Configuration screen we will use our arrow keys and change Pool/Type of Disks from stripe to mirror.
+When prompted to choose a filesystem, we will select ZFS.
+In the ZFS Configuration screen we will use our arrow and enter keys to change the Pool/Type of Disks setting from stripe to mirror.
+I am assuming here that your setup is a typical one with two identical disks.

-This creates a RAID type setup where both disks are mirrored, that is, one is a copy of the other.
+Explanation: this creates a RAID type setup where both disks are mirrored, that is, one is a copy of the other.
 This means that if one of the disk breaks, you will not lose your data but you can continue working normally – eventually getting the faulty drive replaced by OVH support.
-This comes at the cost of half the capacity of your drive but believe me, it’s worth it – unless you happen to be storing large amounts of disposable data on your server, today’s drives are more than big enough for most purposes.
+This comes at the cost of half the capacity of your drive but believe me, it’s worth it – unless you’re in a business where storage space has priority over uptime of course.

-Press arrow up and then enter to Proceed with installation.
-You will now be prompted to choose the drives to use for our mirror.
+Once the mirror option is selected, press arrow up and then enter to Proceed with installation.
+You will now be prompted to choose the specific drives to use for our mirror.
 Usually these will be called nvd0 and nvd1.
 Use the space bar to select them and then move the cursor to the bottom and press enter to proceed.

 Distribution